Study.com | Evaluated Learning Experience

 Major topics include: roots of the Vietnam War; unrest in Vietnam during the Eisenhower Years; John F. Kennedy and Lyndon B. Johnson and the Vietnam War; Vietnam War during the Nixon Years; major battles and offensives of the Vietnam War; and the Vietnam War after American involvement.

-In the lower division baccalaureate degree category, 3 semester hours in History (12/16).
+In the lower division baccalaureate/associate degree category, 3 semester hours in History (12/16).